ksleeq21/knex-response-time/README.md

 ## Usage

-Create .env from env.sample and replace MySQL variables with correct data.
+Create .env using env.sample and replace MySQL variables with correct data.

 Install dependencies using the command `npm i`.